dilworthlab/CnT_pipeline_snakemake/README.md

 # General Usage and Important considerations
 1) This pipeline should be run in a High Performance Computing (HPC) environment for best results.

-2) The pipeline should be executed separately for each UNIQUE CUT&Tag library.
+2) The pipeline should be executed separately for each group of samples using the same antibody.
 This is because the parameters for Spike-in normalization are dependant on the entire library.
 Running the pipeline on files from different histone or TF CnT libraries will result in incorrect normalization.

 Input files:
 This pipeline starts with raw sequencing FASTQ files, R1 and R2 for each sample.